-I finally made it last September, and I loved it so much I stayed an extra week!
+I finally made it in September, and I loved it so much I stayed an extra week!

 Since the island has 75+ beaches (here are the best ones!), some of which only accessible by boat, the best way to see the island is to sail around it.
 It's also the perfect way of getting a list together for what you want to see during the rest of your time in Milos.

-Here's my review of sailing around Milos island with Aquatta Yachts.
+Here's my review of sailing around Milos island.

 The morning started at 8 am in front of Aquatta's offices in Adamas, close to the island's main port.
 A short walk across the street and we were on the boat – barefoot and ready to go.